Dhar (surname): Spelling variations of the surname in context of Kalhana

-Spelling Variations in Context of Muhammad Din Fauq

-Fauq mentions in his book that many authors from Subcontinent when mentioning Dar and other Kashmiri tribes ignored the proper sound of the Urdu alphabet which resulted in corruption of Dar(ڈار) into Daar (دار) which is very close to Hindu surname Dhar (در).

 Persian, Kashmiri Pandits and its effects

 "The scholarship of the Pandits in Persian reached its high watermark during this period.
 They wrote exquisite poetry in Persian and were master writers in prose.
 Munshi Bhawani Das stands preeminent amongst the prose writers of the day.
 So also Lachhi Ram Saroor who rose very high at the Court of Nawabs of Oudh mainly because of his high poetical merit.
 Rai Rayan Anand Ram Karihalu was a great favourite of Shah Alam II and a great poet.
 He was a great Persian and Arabic scholar.
 So also Pandit Taba Ram Turki (1776 A.D. to 1847 A.D.), Sat Ram Baqaya, Pandit Daya Ram Kachru (1743 A.D. to 1811 A.D.)
 Aftab Bhan, Gobind Kaul, Kailas Dar (died 1772 A.D.)
 Lasa Kaul, Deva Kaul, Thakur Das, Gopal Dar (1735 A.D. to 1798 A.D.).
 Raja Kak Dar, Rugh Nath Kaul (1735 to 1807 A.D.) and many others.
 The contributions made by them to Persian literature have elicited the significant remarks from competent critics that in the mastery of the Persian language the Kashmiri Pandits were second only to the Persians.
 About pandit Anand Ram Karihalu it is remarked that his mastery of Arabic and Persian was so complete that even amongst the Muslims nobody could compete with him.
 Pandit Birbar Kachru (1789-1859 A.D.) to whom reference has been made in these pages has written a voluminous history of Kashmir.
 He has dealt with social and economic conditions of the people in a very detailed and lucid manner.
 Pandit Anand Ram Pahalwan has carried the History of Kashmir by Narain Kaul from 1712 A.D. to 1785 A.D.
 Birbar Kachru, besides being a historian, wrote good poetry as well.
 The Kashmir Pandits of this period were very orthodox in religion, but that did not cripple their minds.
 In outdoor life they hayed and described themselves as any other citizen would do.
 The use of words like Banda, Bandai Chas, Bandai Dargah, Ahqar, Ibn etc with their names would show this.
 Not only that.
 They offered sometimes their prayers also in Persian language, and prefixed even their Gods with such epithets as Hazrat."

 This specific passage explains the probability that there is a high chance many Sanskrit surnames may have been influenced by Persian in the Early Kashmiri Hindu community.
 Not to ignore that even in the Modern Era a Popular Pandit surname Bhatt is written as Batt / Butt by Potohari / Punjabi Speaking Muslims of Kashmiri descent (or ethnic bloodline) around the world which may also have similar reasons.